 The best I can figure is that there is a difference between a purple sweet potato and a purple potato.
 The varieties differ between skin color and flesh color.
 Some are purple both inside and outside, some are only purple outside.
 Some taste like a russet potato, and some taste like a sweet potato.

 Regardless of the variety here is what is consistent:

 1. The purple potato is lower on the glycemic index

-4. In moderation and according to the proper season in life, it can be an excellent choice opposed to a russet, red, or even golden potato.
+4. In moderation and according to the proper season in life, it can be an excellent choice as opposed to a russet, red, or even golden potato.

 The bottom line is that purple potatoes can be a better choice for your unique season in life.
-In most cases they can be added to your food freedom rotation or meal plan.
+In most cases, they can be added to your food freedom rotation or meal plan.
 I certainly love them while eating during pregnancy and nursing!

 Twice Baked Purple Potatoes

-Making twice baked purple potatoes is a little bit of a process, but the end result is delicious and can be used for a meal or a quick snack.
+Making twice-baked purple potatoes is a little bit of a process, but the end result is delicious and can be used for a meal or a quick snack.
 My husband took advantage of that snack idea!

 There are recipes like this and more in my new Healing Home Harvest cookbook that is FREE to my subscribers.
 I'd love for you to have healing recipes like this at your disposal for easy and quick meals and dinners.